JJFrisch/JJFrisch/README.md

 ---

 ## About Me
 I’m a dual-degree student in **Computer Science & Physics** at the University of Maryland.
-My work spans **software development**, **AI research**, and **hardware prototyping**.
-I have a passion for solving complex problems and I am looking to get involved in bioinformtaics.
+My work spans software development, machine learning, and 3D modeling/printing.
+I have a passion for the more math involved aspects of computer science and I am looking to get involved in bioinformtaics.
 When I’m not coding, you can find me playing pick-up soccer or reading a fantasy novel.

 - **Languages & Tools:** Python, C, C++, Java, C#, Rust, Assembly, JavaScript, Linux
 - **Frameworks & Libraries:** PyTorch, TensorFlow, .NET MAUI, Unity, SolidWorks